 Yield: 12 to 14 biscuits

-Prep Time: 25 min
+Prep Time: 25 minutes

-Cook Time: 12 min
+Cook Time: 12 minutes

 Flaky Buttermilk Biscuits

-2 cups all-purpose flour
+- 2 cups all-purpose flour

-2 teaspoons granulated sugar
+- 2 teaspoons granulated white sugar

-2 1/2 teaspoons baking powder
+- 2 1/2 teaspoons baking powder

-1/2 teaspoon baking soda
+- 1/2 teaspoon baking soda

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-4 Tablespoons chilled butter, cut into pieces
+- 4 tablespoons chilled butter, cut into pieces

-1 cup buttermilk
+- 1 cup buttermilk

-1. Preheat oven to 400 degrees F. Lightly spray baking pan with nonstick spray (or line with parchment paper).
+- Preheat oven to 400 degrees F. Lightly spray baking pan with nonstick spray (or line with parchment paper).

-2. Mixing with the food processor: Place flour, sugar, baking powder, baking soda and salt in the bowl of a food processor.
+- Mixing with the food processor: Place flour, sugar, baking powder, baking soda and salt in the bowl of a food processor.
 Pulse the dry mixture together a few times to blend.
 Add butter and continue to pulse until fine crumbs form.
 Scrape the mixture into a bowl and stir in buttermilk with a wooden spoon until the dough is mixed together and a little sticky.
+Mixing by hand: In a large bowl, whisk together dry ingredients.
+Add butter and use a pastry cutter (or use your fingers) to work the butter into the dry mixture and form fine crumbs.
+Stir in buttermilk with a wooden spoon until the dough is mixed together and a little sticky.

-3. Turn dough out onto a floured surface; knead lightly and form into a small round.
+- Turn dough out onto a floured surface; knead lightly and form into a small round.
 Roll dough into a 9x5-inch rectangle (1/2 inch thick); dust the top of the dough lightly with flour.
 Fold dough crosswise into thirds (as if you're folding a piece of paper to slide into an envelope).
 Re-roll dough into another 9x5-inch rectangle (1/2 inch thick).
 Fold into thirds again; roll into another rectangle.
 Cut dough with a 1 3/4-inch biscuit cutter to form 12 to 14 dough rounds.
 Gather scraps and gently pat the dough together again to cut more biscuits.

-4. Place dough rounds, 1 inch apart, on prepared baking sheet.
+- Place dough rounds, 1 inch apart, on prepared baking sheet.
 Bake 12 minutes, or until biscuits are golden.
 Remove from pan; cool 2 minutes on wire racks.
 Serve warm.

-*If the dough seems too sticky, sprinkle a little more flour, as needed, and knead it into the dough.
+- If the dough seems too sticky, sprinkle a little more flour, as needed, and knead it into the dough.